JaeNuguid/Kids-Portal-Web-Browser/README.md

 <br>

-- Q: Is Kids Portal a finisehd product?
+- Q: Is Kids Portal a finished product?
 - A: No, it is still in its infancy.
-The developers are regulary planning and developing new implementations to further improve the softwar, hopefully with the help of contributors.
+The developers are regularly planning and developing new implementations to further improve the software, hopefully with the help of contributors.

 <br>
 <br>